Privacy Policy

 News - We send important updates about WADA’s activities to our stakeholders by email.
 These updates include WADA decisions, statements, grant application invitations, reports, new resources, and upcoming events or webinars.
 Where the update is mainly relevant to a specific interest group (for example, anti-doping organizations or laboratories), we limit the mailout to this group.

 If you are part of the anti-doping community and interact with us directly as part of your work, you may already be included on our contact list and be receiving these updates.
 Our contact database contains personal information like names, email addresses, phone numbers and job titles.
 You can also subscribe to WADA news by sending us a request to be added to our mailing list.
-In either case, you can unsubscribe at any time using the unsubscribe link in our emails.
-However, please note that you may continue to receive transactional or account-related communications from us.

 The third-party provider (Mailchimp) we use to manage mailouts also provides us with aggregate information about the performance of our emails, like click rates, dates of access, and bounce backs.
 Mailchimp uses some of this technical information for its own purposes – for details, review Mailchimp’s Privacy Policy